weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 Vector indexing is a key component of vector databases.
 It can help to [significantly **increase the speed** of the search process of similarity search](https://weaviate.io/blog/why-is-vector-search-so-fast) with only a minimal tradeoff in search accuracy ([HNSW index](#hnsw-index)), or efficiently store many subsets of data in a small memory footprint ([flat index](#flat-index)).
 The [dynamic index](#dynamic-index) can even start off as a flat index and then dynamically switch to the HNSW index as it scales past a threshold.

 Weaviate's vector-first storage system takes care of all storage operations with a vector index.
-Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store *very* large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indices).
+Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store *very* large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indexes).

 Weaviate supports two types of vector indexing:
 * [flat index](#flat-index): a simple, lightweight index that is designed for small datasets.